geekay26/Nike-Landing-Page/README.md

-# Nike Website Clone with React.js and Tailwind CSS 🏃‍♂️🥾
+# Nike Landing Page with React.js and Tailwind CSS 🏃‍♂️🥾

-This is a simple Nike website clone built using React.js and Tailwind CSS.
+This is a simple **Nike landing page** built using **React.js and Tailwind CSS**.
 The project aims to demonstrate the use of these technologies to create a responsive and visually appealing website.

 ## Table of Contents
 - [Project Overview](#project-overview)